valeIT/valeIT.github.io/apps/patchnotes/page/percentagechangecalculator.markdown

 title: Percentage Change Calculator Patch Notes
 ---

+## 1.2

+- FIX: Textfields now dismiss as intended
+- FIX: Fixed a bug occurring when a textfield was empty.
+- NEW: Now supports decimals.
+- NEW: iOS9 Support!
+-
 ## 1.1.1

 - The app has been permanently discounted to 0.99$ or equivalent.